recallai/teams-transcript/README.md

 ## 7. Configure curl.json file

-Replace YOUR_TEAMS_MEETING_LINK with the link you want to send your meeting bot to.
+Replace YOUR_TEAMS_MEETING_LINK with the Microsoft Teams meeting link you want to send your meeting bot to.
 Replace YOUR_NGROK_LINK with your ngrok link.

 ---